-- FY 2020 Actual Arrivals: If the affiliate was a participant in the FY 2020 R&P Program, provide the final number of actual arrivals to the affiliate in FY 2020.
-The number of arrivals may not necessarily match the capacity acknowledged for FY 2020. - FY 2021 Acknowledged Capacity: If the affiliate was a participant in the FY 2021 R&P Program, provide the capacity acknowledged by PRM as of the date this proposal is submitted. - FY 2021 Anticipated Arrivals: Provide the total number of actual arrivals projected for the entirety of the fiscal year.
-The number projected is not necessarily the number proposed or capacity acknowledged last year. - FY 2022 Proposed Capacity, Detailed: The affiliate's proposed arrivals based on the community's ability to resettle refugees broken out by those with U.S. Ties and without U.S. Ties.
+- FY 2021 Actual Arrivals: If the affiliate was a participant in the FY 2020 R&P Program, provide the final number of actual arrivals to the affiliate in FY 2020.
+The number of arrivals may not necessarily match the capacity acknowledged for FY 2020. - FY 2022 Acknowledged Capacity: If the affiliate was a participant in the FY 2021 R&P Program, provide the capacity acknowledged by PRM as of the date this proposal is submitted. - FY 2022 Anticipated Arrivals: Provide the total number of actual arrivals projected for the entirety of the fiscal year.
+The number projected is not necessarily the number proposed or capacity acknowledged last year.

-- FY 2022 Proposed Nationalities: Indicate any nationalities to be served by the affiliate FY 2022 and mark if the nationality was previously served by the affiliate in FY 2020 or FY 2021. - Relevant language capacity available on staff: Indicate whether the affiliate has the language capacity on staff to serve the proposed nationality. - Relevant language capacity available from within community: Indicate whether the language capacity to serve the proposed nationality may be reasonably provided from within the community of resettlement.
+- FY 2023 Proposed Capacity, Detailed: The affiliate's proposed arrivals based on the community's ability to resettle refugees broken out by those with U.S. Ties and without U.S. Ties. - FY 2024 Proposed Notional Capacity: Affiliates are encouraged to consider potential capacity growth.
+Note that proposed outyear capacities are included only for notional strategic planning purposes and will still need to be proposed/approved on an annual basis. - FY 2025 Proposed Notional Capacity: Affiliates are encouraged to consider potential capacity growth.
+Note that proposed outyear capacities are included only for notional strategic planning purposes and will still need to be proposed/approved on an annual basis. - FY 2023 Proposed Nationalities: Indicate any nationalities to be served by the affiliate FY 2023 and mark if the nationality was previously served by the affiliate in FY 2021 or FY 2022. - Relevant language capacity available on staff: Indicate whether the affiliate has the language capacity on staff to serve the proposed nationality. - Relevant language capacity available from within community: Indicate whether the language capacity to serve the proposed nationality may be reasonably provided from within the community of resettlement.